 Assessment methods incorporating indicators of geophysical and biological properties and processes are likely to provide reliable estimates of ecological condition in riverine ecosystems (Fairweather, 1999; Boulton, 1999).
 Ladson et al. (1999) described an index of stream condition based on 18 indicators that measure alterations to the hydrology, physical form, streamside vegetation, water quality and biota of streams.
 This project used a similar approach, and chose indicators to reflect functional aspects of the physical, community and landscape features of the riparian zone, as defined by Naiman & Decamps (1997) (see Table 1).
 Some of the indicators chosen reflect a variety of functions, e.g. different aspects of vegetation cover can play a role in reducing bank erosion, providing organic matter and habitat for fauna, and providing connections in the landscape.
-The RARC index for the mid north of South Australia is made up of five sub-indices, each with a number of indicator variables (see Table 2, overleaf).
+The Rapid Appraisal of Riparian Condition (RARC) index is made up of five sub-indices, each with a number of indicator variables (see Table 2, overleaf).
 In summary they cover: